dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/new-db.md

 ## Create a controller

-Enable scaffolding in our project:
+Enable scaffolding in the project:

 * Right-click on the **Controllers** folder in **Solution Explorer** and select **Add > Controller**.
 * Select **Minimal Dependencies** and click **Add**.